meluxmelux/django-crm/README.md

-# django-crm
+# Django-crm

-# For connect MySQL to Django  and Create first app
+# To connect MySQL to Django  and Create the first app

 (env) $ pip install mysql
 (env) $ pip install mysql-connector